bgamari/ghc-wiki-import/extensible-records.md

-There seems to be widespread agreement that the current situation wrt records is unacceptable, but the [ official GHC policy](http://haskell.org/haskellwiki/GHC:FAQ#Does_GHC_implement_any_kind_of_extensible_records.3F) is that there are too many good ideas to choose from - so nothing gets done!
+There seems to be widespread agreement that the current situation with regards to records is unacceptable, but the [ official GHC policy](http://haskell.org/haskellwiki/GHC:FAQ#Does_GHC_implement_any_kind_of_extensible_records.3F) is that there are too many good ideas to choose from - so nothing gets done!